levoai/docs/docs/beta/api-observability/quickstart/quickstart-laptop.md

 If you do not have a test *API Service*/*Application*, you can use the [sample application](../sample-app.md) provided by Levo.

 - a.
 Note down the base URL for your test *API Server*/*Service*.
 > For example, if you are running the sample application (crAPI) on your laptop, the base URL would be `http://localhost:8888`.
-If your test *API Server* uses HTTPs the base URL for example, would be `https://localhost/`.
+If your local test *API Server* uses HTTPs the base URL for example, would be `https://localhost/`.

+  > Since the Sensor package runs in a container, addresses like `localhost`, `127.0.0.1`, etc., that refer to the Docker host, must be translated to ones, that can be resolved correctly to point to the Docker host inside the container.
+Please specify `host.docker.internal` instead of `localhost` or `127.0.0.1` in the base URL.

+  > In essence, if your base URL is `http://localhost:<port>` or `http://127.0.0.1:<port>`, you will need to specify `http://host.docker.internal:<port>` instead below.

 - b.
 Export your *API Server*/*Service* URL in your terminal.
 <Tabs groupId="operating-systems">